top of page

 Clinical Electives

-The 4th and Final Year involves clinical hospital rotations in 27 weeks of elective specialty and subspecialty rotations which are chosen by the student and approved through the Office of the Dean.
+The 4th and Final Year involves Clinical Rotations in 27 weeks of elective specialty and subspecialty rotations which are chosen by the student and approved through the Office of the Dean.
 QUCOM requires students to complete the 27 weeks of elective rotations (typically) in four-week blocks.
 Medical Students may elect Specialty and Subspecialty Rotations and the Clinical Elective Rotations do not need to follow the order of disciplines listed below.
 Students are advised to save some of the electives for the last year in order to be in rotations at hospitals at which they choose to apply for residency training.

 Addiction Medicine/Chemical Dependency